Showmax/grafana-dashboards-generator/README.md

 List of things we would like to do see in the future versions:

-  * better error reporting if invalid configuration is passed
+  * error reporting if invalid configuration is passed, stack traces are useless
   * graph_overrides to dashboard section and maybe something similar to `seriesOverride` as well
 ```
        graph_overrides: